kaidez/kaidez.com/_posts/2013-11-21-jekyll-search-post.md

 A very important piece of our code:

-`var docElement` is storing a short-hand reference to `document.documentElement`, which is a DOM reference to our page's `<html>` tag. `docElement.className` is a reference to the tag's only class: `no-js`.
+`var docElement` is storing a short-hand reference to `document.documentElement`, which is a reference to our page's `<html>` tag. `docElement.className` is a reference to the tag's only class: `no-js`.

 A regular expression search is run against `docElement.className` when the page loads.
 When the search finds the text "no-js", it replaces it with the text "js".